toreau/Torello/README.md

 The biggest disadvantage is that GUIDs are 16 bytes, while a "traditional" identity is 4 or 8 bytes (`uint32` and `uint64`, respectively).

+### Empty API project?

+To be fair, it's just _almost_ empty; it contains a `HealthController` that an orchestrator (or similar) can use to to figure out if the application is responding.

+The rest of the API is inside the Application domain, because an API _is_ an application.
+That's why the Presentation domain is also missing, because it's been slimmed down to the Application domain instead, because this being an API and all.

 ## TODO

 * Lots